 Depending on the selection of the specialization area, the core subjects of certain semesters would be different.

 The structure for years II to IV of B.Sc.
-Business Administration (Business Economics) (Special) degree programme is given in Table 2.3.1.
+Business Administration (Business Economics) (Special) degree programme is given in the following table.